solliancenet/microsoft-postgres-docs-project/docs/01_ai_extension.md

 ## Conclusion

-Congratulations, you just learned how to leverage the `azure_ai` extension to integrate generative AI capabilities into your database.
+Congratulations, you just learned how to leverage the `azure_ai` extension to integrate large language models and generative AI capabilities into your database.

 ## Additional resources